gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 she mentioned a spell going wrong, but she has refused to talk to anyone since.
-My minister (who seemed less troubled by the loss of his daughter than his sister-by-marriage) disclaims any knowledge of magic being worked in his household, but---yes.
+My minister (who seemed less troubled by the loss of his daughter than his sister-by-marriage) disclaims any knowledge of magic being worked in his household, but—yes.
 He's the one who had a wild oath sworn in his courtyard a few days ago by the duelist who snuck into the Tombs last night.

 I scowl.
 I don't like the idea of wild magic in my city.
 I especially don't like it so close to one of my clerks, and I *especially* don't like coincidences.

 The royal collar mutters in my ear.
-Something, something from years ago---it remembers, even if no one else in Coriandel does.
+Something, something from years ago—it remembers, even if no one else in Coriandel does.
 I glance at the report again.
 The woman's name is Eleñima.
 I put my hand on the red string that hangs near my desk and pull it three times.
 Somewhere below me, a drum thumps.
 I set the